 Old Winchester Hill is a National Nature Reserve on the South Downs just east of the village of Warnford in the Meon valley.
 It is also the site of an Iron Age hill fort with many prehistoric features still visible, such as earthworks, barrows and tumuli.
 The flat-topped summit of the fort itself, complete with triangulation pillar provides fine views.
 This large nature reserve is noted especially for its flora, which includes at least 6 species of orchid, and of course for its butterflies.

 The hill can be prolific for Chalkhill Blue, and there is also a reasonable population of Dark Green Fritillary, as well as common downland species.
-Silver-spotted Skipper used to do quite well here, but numbers have declined in recent years, probably due to the reduction in short sward areas which they need.
-A number of attempts have been made by English Nature since the early 2000's to re-introduce Adonis Blue to Old Winchester Hill, and after a few up and down years, the species seems to have a reasonably secure foothold, despite its modest population.
+Silver-spotted Skipper are present in multiple locations, though numbers can be variable from year to year.
+Efforts have been made by English Nature since the early 2000's to re-introduce Adonis Blue to Old Winchester Hill, and after a few up and down years, the species now seems to be doing quite well here.
 For this feature, it is convenient to use two widely separated locations which are both good for butterflies, since other areas of the reserve can be readily accessed from one or other of them.
 I will assume access is from the main car park (map), however for the fort area, there is also limited road parking close to pedestrian entrances further south along the minor road.

 If you continue along the path as it turns, you reach an area of steep open downland (Photo 1 at top of page).
 Look here for fast-flying Dark Green Fritillaries during July.
 However, this very active species rarely seems to settle for long on this site and can be difficult to photograph.
 The verdant lower slopes of this downland, before it meets woodland, are one of the locations on this large reserve where a few Duke of Burgundy have been recorded in recent years (during May).
 However, departing from the paths is discouraged, bearing in mind the site was used in World War II for mortar testing.
 Hence, staying on the path, you enter this woodland and emerge a few minutes later into another area of downland.
 It is uphill from here, keeping to the paths, to the fort area which is close to the second location I have selected for this site feature.
 However, I will describe the route to the fort as if making a separate visit, starting from the car park.